isomerpages/mlaw-acd/_information-for-regulated-dealers/1-list-of-registered-dealers.md

 collection_name: information-for-regulated-dealers
 ---

-The Registrar of Registered Dealers will publish a list of registered dealers in due course.
+A list of registered dealers will be published in due course.